AN/TPS-63: Operational use

 Marine Air Control Squadrons 1 & 2 utilized the AN/TPS-63 during the 2003 invasion of Iraq.
 Both squadrons were initially consolidated at Tactical Assembly Area Coyote, in the northern Kuwaiti desert.
 The -63 radar was used in conjunction with the AN/TPS-59 to provide early warning, assist air defense controllers with strike coordination and reconnaissance, and coordinate allied aircraft use of kill boxes in support of coalition forces.

 Depot level maintenance for the AN/TPS-63 was conducted at the Tobyhanna Army Depot, Pennsylvania from 2011 until 2018 when the radar was decommissioned.

 Other users

 The AN/TPS-63 was a popular sensor for Foreign Military Sales.
-Other nations that utilized the radar include: Egypt, Israel, Jordan, South Korea, Kuwait, Mexico, Morocco, Saudi Arabia, Taiwan, Turkey, United Arab Emirates, Yugoslavia, and Venezuela.
+Other nations that utilized the radar include: Egypt, Israel, Jordan, South Korea, Kuwait, Mexico, Morocco, Saudi Arabia, Taiwan, Turkey, United Arab Emirates, Yugoslavia (8), Serbia, and Venezuela.